hanpari/sovereign/source/02/056_epitaph.md

 "Are you alright, Captain Gromov?"

-Infuriated and drunken, Gromov almost crashed into Simone Yeubleux, who was leaving the kitchen with a huge glass of something that resembled roadkill mixed with green salad and blueberries.
+Infuriated and drunken, Gromov almost crashed into Simone Yeuxbleu, who was leaving the kitchen with a huge glass of something that resembled roadkill mixed with green salad and blueberries.

 She was dressed in elastic sportswear, comprised of blue t-shirts and leggings.
 Both were tight and quite revealing, so Gromov could not help picturing her wide rounded breasts.